Financing for equity in pre-primary education

 2. Education resources to institutions

 Central government funds are transferred to municipal authorities, which allocate resources to educational institutions under the Pre-School and School Education Act.
-Annual allocations are based on the number of children and pupils, the number of groups and classes, the type and number of educational institutions, and standards per pupil, class, and institution.
+Annual allocations are based on the number of children, the number of groups and classes, the type and number of educational institutions, and standards per pupil, class, and institution.
 Funding is adjusted using a regional coefficient based on the municipal centre's population and its distance from a regional city or a locality with more than 100,000 inhabitants.
 The funding formula consists of a basic (per-student) component and additional components that compensate for small schools, remoteness, or higher operating costs.
 Allocated funds support the implementation of the national education programme, development of schools and support centres, equal access and individual development support, and the maintenance of education and training activities.

 3. Education resources to students and families

-Since 2023, all public early childhood education and care, including kindergartens and preprimary groups, has been free for families, with the state budget compensating municipalities for both fees and meal costs.
+Since 2023, all public early childhood education and care, including kindergartens and preprimary groups, is free for families, with the state budget compensating municipalities for both fees and meal costs.
 Under 2020 amendments to the Preschool and School Education Act, parents of children aged 3 up to entry into grade 1 who have applied for, but were not admitted to, a municipal or state kindergarten or school are entitled to monthly compensation.
 Central budget resources are allocated by government decision and transferred to municipal budgets, which are responsible for paying compensations to eligible families.
 The support is intended to offset the costs of alternative early childhood education and care, with payment conditional on proof of such expenditure and confirmation that the municipality cannot provide an equivalent public place.
 The measure seeks to reduce territorial inequities in access and to lessen the financial burden on families when the state is temporarily unable to provide a pre-primary place.

 4. Social policies and family support programmes